15 May Choosing a Hybrid Guitar

 Are they acoustic or electric?
 Well both actually.
 You can have an electric guitar that can produce acoustic sounds when required through having a piezo pickup onboard or fancy electronics or you can have an electro-acoustic that can produce electric sounds when required through having humbuckers fitted such as on the Taylor T5.

-Some of these hybrids produce very convincing sounds particularly when using pickups, less so with digital modelling on board.
+Some of these hybrids produce very convincing sounds particularly when using pickups and a blend of the digital modelling on board.
 If you regularly need different sounds from a guitar – without having to change guitar mid song – then a hybrid could be for you, although whichever one you choose will be a compromise, in terms of sound and playability (think string gauge and type, neck size, upper fret access etc).
 Having said that modern guitar technology means that they are getting closer all the time.

 The hybrid electric guitar market was started by the Parker Fly Deluxe in the early ‘90’s and since then they have gained popularity with other makers joining in.

-MusicMan offers a range of piezo loaded electrics as does Carvin.
-The Fret-King range features a couple of hybrids and James Tyler offer the Variax which comes with plenty of digitally modelled acoustic voices.
+MusicMan offers a range of piezo loaded electrics and the Fret-King range features a couple of hybrids and James Tyler offer the Variax which comes with plenty of digitally modelled acoustic voices.

 So, what’s the cost of having all these sounds to hand?
 Lots, as you won’t get much for less than £700 and prices are typically around the £1000 to £2500 mark.
-So, if you think a hybrid is for you go twiddle at your nearest dealer…
+If you think a hybrid is for you, go for a good twiddle at your nearest dealer…